How do I apply?

 All essays and other application materials should be crafted to satisfy the criteria described in the individual scholar program applications as completely as possible.

-Do I have to come to Scholarship Finalist Weekend?
+Do I have to attend finalist activities?

 How do Early Decision applications affect scholarship awards and consideration?